 Whey protein has the advantage of being naturally rich in BCAAs (leucine, isoleucine, valine).
 They are the natural proteins with the highest ratio of essential amino acids to total amino acids, even higher than salmon, chicken or egg protein.
 They are also highly bioavailable, making them an ideal post-exercise supplement.
 And last but not least, they offer an attractive price/quality ratio, making Whey an affordable protein.

-The different types of Whey refer to different filtration processes, but when it comes to blends with other ingredients, this doesn't make much difference.
-Raw Whey is an isolate that represents the purest form of Whey and is the one we recommend, particularly for building dry muscle.
-We therefore avoid whey concentrates containing lactose and fats, which we prefer to avoid in post-workout drinks.
+The different types of whey refer to different filtration processes, but in terms of blends with other ingredients, this doesn't have much impact.
+Raw whey is an isolate that represents thepurest form of whey, and it is the one we recommend, especially forbuilding lean muscle.
+This avoids whey concentrates containing lactose and fats, which are best avoided in post-workout drinks.

 Casein

-Casein is also a milk protein, so how do you choose between casein and Whey?
+Casein is also a protein derived from milk, so howdo you choose between casein and whey?

-The big difference lies in digestion.
-When ingested, casein bumps into the stomach and is digested slowly, which slows down the appearance of leucine, preventing sufficient concentration to activate post-exercise protein synthesis¹.
+The main difference lies in digestion.
+When ingested, casein hits the stomach and is digested slowly, which slows down the release of leucine, preventing sufficient concentration to activate post-exercise protein synthesis¹.

-It is therefore often recommended before bedtime (30 to 40g) to increase nocturnal protein synthesis, without influencing lipolysis³.
-However, it does have one drawback: although its leucine content is high, its aminogram is less complete than that of Whey (less BCAAs and EAAs).
+It is therefore often recommended before bedtime (30 to 40g) to increase nighttime protein synthesis without influencing lipolysis³.
+However, it has one drawback: even though its leucine content is high, its aminogram is less complete than that of whey (less BCAA and AAE).

-Also, it is possible to slow down the rate of assimilation of Whey, whereas it is not possible to accelerate that of casein.
-Casein is therefore a good complement to Whey for sleep, but if you have to choose between the two, Whey is more interesting, as its absorption can be slowed down for the night.
+It is also possible to slow down the rate of whey assimilation, whereas it is not possible to speed up that of casein.
+Casein is therefore a good complement to whey for sleep, but if you have to choose between the two, whey is more beneficial because its absorption can be slowed down at night.

 Animal proteins